polterguy/hyper-core/README.md

 ```

 If you invoke the extension method above, with something resembling the following
-URL `/hyper-core/mysql/todo/foo/x?description=bar` - The above
+URL `/hyper-core/mysql/todo/foo/x?description=%bar%` - The above
-will return JSON resembling the following to your client.
+will return JSON resembling the following to your client, assuming you have to records containing the
+string _"bar"_ in their description.

 ```json
 {"result":2}